What is an Limited Liability Company?

 In years past, the most common corporate form was a "C" corporation.
 The distributions made by a "C" corporation to its shareholders are taxed twice, once at the corporate level and once at the shareholder level.
 This system of two-level taxation is often referred to as corporate taxation.
 In contrast, however, there is another corporate form, called the "S" corporation, that is only taxed at one level for distributions made to shareholders.
 This single-level taxation is often called pass-through taxation.

-An LLC provides flexibility in that it allows the LLC's owners to choose either corporate taxation or pass-through taxation.
+An limited liability company provides flexibility in that it allows the LLC's owners to choose either corporate taxation or pass-through taxation.

 3) Minimal Formalities

 In order to form and operate a corporation, a substantial number of formalities are required.
-However, there are fewer formalities required to form an LLC in Arizona and much fewer formalities required to operate an LLC.
+However, there are fewer formalities required to form a limited liability company in Arizona and much fewer formalities required to operate an LLC.
 This lack of formalities allows people to effectively silo their liability through easily forming and easily operating multiple LLCs.

-In order to organize an Arizona LLC, a person, called the organizer, can take the following steps:
+In order to organize an LLC in Arizona, a person, called the organizer, can take the following steps:

 1) Check Name Availability

-The Arizona LLC Act requires that an Arizona LLC’s name contain the words "limited liability company" or "limited company" or the abbreviations "L.L.C.", "L.C.", "LLC" or "LC", in uppercase or lowercase letters.
+Arizona's Limited Liability Company Act requires that an LLC’s name contain the words "limited liability company" or "limited company" or the abbreviations "L.L.C.", "L.C.", "LLC" or "LC", in uppercase or lowercase letters.
 Further, the LLC’s name cannot contain the words "association", "corporation" or "incorporated" or an abbreviation of these words and cannot include the words "bank", "deposit", "credit union", "trust" or "trust company" separately or in combination unless the LLC is to be and becomes actively and substantially engaged in such industries or is a holding company holding substantial interest in companies actively and substantially engaged such industries.
 A.R.S. § 29-602(A).

 In general, the name of the limited liability company must also be distinguishable from either a reserved or actual name of an entity that is authorized to transact business in Arizona.
 A.R.S. § 29-602(B).